kyunwang/my-wants/README.md

 For a more in-depth overview check the [docs](#router2)

+1. Install the package
 ```
 // Install the package
 npm i -S react-navigation
 ```

+2. Importing the package
 We will be using `StackNavigator` from `react-navigation` to start with.
 This may change depending on how it goes.
 ```
 // you need to import React for it to work